Tournamatch/trn-core/readme.txt

 7. The WordPress backend **Manage Games** page.
 You can upload game thumbnails, create new games, edit existing games, and delete games on this page.

 == Changelog ==

+= 4.4.2 =
+* Fix: Fixed an issue that causes a NULL player name on some versions of MySql.

 = 4.4.1 =
 * Fix: Social icon fields are missing from REST queries.